Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 Depending on the type of compute node, additional rules may apply.
 Compute nodes in the follow sections will use the `nid` prefix.

-### Dense four node chassis - Gigabyte or Intel chassis
+### Dense four-node chassis - Gigabyte or Intel chassis

 > **`NOTE`** Apollo 2000 compute nodes are not currently supported by CSM.